svenmeier/propoid/README.md

 propoid-db
 ----------

-Simple but powerful solution to persist your propoids in Sqlite.
+Simple but powerful solution to persist your propoids in Sqlite:

+    Repository repository = new Repository(context, "foos");

 No creation of table schema needed, just insert your objects